Suhana-Khan/ChatBot/README.md

 # ChatBot
 To create a ChatBot consider following the steps:
-1:install a chatterbot in your system
+1: install a chatterbot in your system
-2:get a chatterbot corpus
+2: get a chatterbot corpus
-3:coding
+3: coding
-4:training the chatterbot
+4: training the chatterbot
-5:testing the chatterbot
+5: testing the chatterbot
-6:creating a UI for chatterbot
+6: creating a UI for chatterbot
-7:deploying
+7: deploying

 use following command to upgarade chatBot: